robmarkcole/HASS-Deepstack-face/README.md

 **Remember** face recognition is not performed if you have configured `detect_only: True`.

-## EVENT `deepstack_face.detect_face`
+## EVENT `deepstack_face.teach_face`
 When a face is taugh to deepstack face, an `deepstack_face.teach_face` event is fired.
 The event payload includes the following data:
 - `name`: the name of the face learned
 - `file_path`: the file path of the file used